Hanwant/madigan/README.md

 ### Main Components
 #### Environment
-  A suitable formalization and implementation of an environment is required to create autonomous systems.
-Should serve the roles of Broker/Exchange and data source.
+  Should serve the main roles of Broker/Exchange, data source and subsequently pre-processors.
 - Written in C++ with bindings to python - gives peace of mind with respect to speed.
 - Currently contains bare minimum functionality for accounting and provides an interface where desired number of transaction units can be specified.
 Order semantics pending.